Last updated: September 14, 2023

-From above the factory floor, you can see coins being made in real-time, from the making of the dies, to the final coins being packed ready for circulation.
-If you are really lucky you might get to see Titan Robot in action too.
+From above the factory floor, you can see coins being made in real-time, from the making of the dies to the final coins being packed and ready for circulation.
+If you are really lucky, you might get to see Titan Robot in action too.

 On your way out via the gift shop, don’t forget to pick up something for your collection, or print your very own dollar coin!

 The Mount Ainslie Lookout is an excellent starting point when you first arrive in Australia’s capital Canberra.

 Drive up to the top and get your first real look at the city, looking straight down Anzac Parade from the Australian War Memorial to the Old Parliament House.

 From up there, you will get a real feel for the original vision for the city, as imagined by architects Walter Burley Griffin and Marie Mahony Griffin, who won the first competition to design the bush capital.

 There are walking tracks all over Mount Ainslie, and mountain biking tracks too, if you are feeling adventurous.
 One of the main tracks will take you all the way down to the Australian War Memorial, and is a nice steep hike on the way back up if you feel like a good workout.

 6. National Museum of Australia